teratron/magic-vibe/.magic-vibe/rules/plans.md

 ## Core Concepts

-1. **Planning Folder:** The `.magic-vibe/ai/plans/` directory holds all PRD files.
-2. **Global Plan (`PLANS.md`):** A single, mandatory `PLANS.md` file must exist directly within `.magic-vibe/ai/plans/`.
+1. **Global Plan (`PLANS.md`):** A single, mandatory `PLANS.md` file must exist directly within `.magic-vibe/ai/`.
 Its primary role is to serve as a **concise high-level overview of the overall project and an index to detailed feature-specific PRDs**.
 It should define the project's vision and core goals but **must not become a lengthy PRD itself**.
 It provides essential context by linking to comprehensive feature plans.
+2. **Planning Folder:** The `.magic-vibe/ai/plans/` directory holds all PRD files.
-3. **Feature Plans:** Specific features **must** have their detailed PRDs located within the `.magic-vibe/ai/plans/features/` subdirectory (e.g., `features/plan-{feature-name}.md`).
+3. **Feature Plans:** Specific features **must** have their detailed PRDs located directly within the `.magic-vibe/ai/plans/` directory (e.g., `plan-{feature-name}.md` or `{id}-{feature-name}.md`).
 These documents contain the comprehensive planning, requirements, user stories, and technical considerations for individual features.
-4. **Purpose:** PRDs serve as the detailed specification for specific features (`features/plan-{feature-name}.md`).
+4. **Purpose:** PRDs serve as the detailed specification for specific features (e.g., `plan-{feature-name}.md`).
 The global `PLANS.md` supports this by providing the overarching project summary and acting as a central hub that **links to these detailed feature PRDs**.
 Task breakdown (using the `ai-tasks` system) is based on the detailed content within feature plans.
 5. **Plan Lifecycle:** Active plans reside in `.magic-vibe/ai/plans/`.
 Completed, deprecated, or superseded plans can be archived to `.magic-vibe/ai/memory/plans/` for historical reference, as detailed in the `.magic-vibe/memory` rule.

 ## Directory Structure